akmittal/node-typescript-typeorm-starter/readme.md

 Returns List of all stocks

 ### /stock/:stockname GET (Requires Authorization)
-Send the toen from login as HTTP Header `Authorization`
+Send the token from login as HTTP Header `Authorization`

 Returns single stock item